holy-order-of-the-lambda-cube/CognitoOauth2S3Website/README.md

 - github_repo.
 The repository name hosting this codebase.
 Defaults to 'CognitoOauth2S3Website'.
 - hosted_zone_id.
 The route53 zone id for your domain.
 - name_prefix.
 AWS resources will be prefixed by this to distinguish them from other module invocations.
 For instance, you might use 'test-' and 'prod-' to distinguish different stages of deployment.
 Defaults to blank.
 - populate_site.
 Used to indicate whether or not to include the placeholder 'index.html' file for the website.
-Defaults to 'true'.
+Defaults to true.
 - site_region.
 The AWS region that is hosting the website.
 Defaults to 'us-east-1'.

 ## The Standalone Terraform Project